ojack/nanocomponent-onload/README.md

 running app using
 `electron index.js`
-does NOT trigger any onload event
+does NOT trigger any onload event for the leaflet component

 running using `budo app.js` (or other method using browserify) DOES trigger onload event